-A student who earns a grade of C or below in a course will be placed on Academic Probation.
+A student whose grade-point average in any semester or whose cumulative grade point average falls below 3.0 will be placed on Academic Probation.
 Students on Academic Probation must meet with their advisor regarding their status and future enrollment.
 Students who are permitted to continue in their program of study may be limited to one course and no more than six semester hours in the following semester.